ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     ```

     ```
-      n is the length of the linked list.
+      n is the number of nodes in the linked list.
       Time: O(n)
       Space: O(1)
     ```